carlst99/DbgCensus/README.md

 # DbgCensus

-DbgCensus is a low-level c# wrapper for [Daybreak Game Company's Census API](https://census.daybreakgames.com).
+DbgCensus is a low-level C# wrapper for [Daybreak Game Company's Census API](https://census.daybreakgames.com).
 It was built with PlanetSide 2's endpoints in mind, but should work across all namespaces.

 **This package is unofficial and is not affiliated with Daybreak Games Company in any way.**